 However ALL the Catholic versions agree with the new Vatican Versions like the ESV, NIV, NASB and say - "made us A KINGDOM of PRIESTS"

 "Unto him that loved us and WASHED us from our sins in his own blood, And hath made us KINGS and priests unto God and his Father" Revelation 1:5

-This online English Majority Text Version 2013 edition ( http://www.majoritytext.com/revelation.htm ) reads just like the King James Bible, contrary to what Mr. White tells us it should.
+This online English Majority Text Version 2013 edition ( http://www.majoritytext.com/revelation.htm ) reads just like the King James Bible - "WASHED us from our sins in his blood" - contrary to how Mr. White tells us it should read.